-Sanders Gates were built in 1938 as a bequest to Charles Score Sanders, a friend of the Park who established Ngaere Gardens in Stratford.
+Sanders Gates were built in 1938 using money from a bequest from Charles Score Sanders, a friend of the Park who established Ngaere Gardens in Stratford.

 Queen Elizabeth II Fountain